PlatinumVox/Sai-Alawo/!General Encyclopedia/Holidays/Zyphine's Night.md

 **Activities**
 The festival consists primarily of dances and parties with colourful powders, which are held throughout the city of Andictoria.

 During this holiday, many are known to dye their clothes in colors of blue, antique gold, and coppery-orange.
 Many are also known to wear ceremonial, star-shaped masks.
-Cuisine commonly associated with the festival included barbecued beef meats as well as juices and alcoholic beverages of a pink color.
+Cuisine commonly associated with the festival included barbecued insect meats as well as juices and alcoholic beverages of a pink color.
 The event is seen as a celebration of life, the ancients, and their gifts upon the Nephilim.

 In this celebration, those celebrating toss colourful Gulal powders at each other.